Rakesh-sahoo07/apexfire/worldid-config.md

 ### 6. Testing

+**Important**: This mini app must be opened inside the World App to work properly.

 1. Download the World App on your mobile device
 2. Create a World ID (if you haven't already)
+3. **Open your game URL inside the World App** (not in a regular browser)
-3. Open your game and test the World ID verification flow
+4. Test the World ID verification flow

+**Note**: The verification will only work when running inside the World App as a mini app.
+Regular browsers will show an error.

 ### 7. Production Deployment